On this page

 - service outlets for sending and receiving mail, parcels and packages

-Everyone inside the shops that are allowed to remain open for business must make sure to follow all basic corona rules.
+Everyone inside a shop must make sure to follow all basic corona rules.
+You maintain 1.5 metres, you wear a face mask, you stay home if you have any symptoms.
 This applies to customers and personnel.
 You must make sure the rules are clear and visible at the entrance of the shop and inside your store.
-If your customers or personnel do not follow the rules or the shop gets too crowded, the authorities can close (part of) your establishment.
+If your customers or personnel do not follow the rules or the shop gets too crowded, the authorities can close (part of) your location.

 1.5 metres distance